 Coming up with an effective disaster recovery strategy is a prerequisite for any business today.
 The challenge that businesses will face is just how much they may have to pay for such a strategy.
 How do you create resilience in your network without breaking the bank?
 Well, a great way to do it is to move towards cloud services.

-As already mentioned above, Windows 365 provides you with the best security features to ensure that your data and devices are well protected.
+As mentioned above, Windows 365 provides you with the best security features to ensure that your data and devices are well protected.
 It gives businesses plenty of reasons to migrate to the cloud.
 Especially given the increasing opinion that storing your data on the cloud is a safer option that may also save you money on security expenses.

 Most businesses simply don’t have the necessary staff or financial resources to have the kind of on-site security that companies like Microsoft can provide.
 Moreover, having your data stored in multiple, geo-independent data centers gives you the kind of availability that businesses need.